 Don’t miss out on getting the commission you earned just because you found greener pastures.
 The money you are owed is not water under the bridge.
 If your employer won’t pay, call an employment attorney right away.

 The materials available at the top of this commission dispute web page and at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “Am I entitled to commission when I quit?”, “Does my job have to pay me for my commission if I’m fired for …”, “My final paycheck is not right …” or “What do I do if…”, the your best option is to contact an Ohio commission attorney to obtain advice with respect to commission payment questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at the top of this page or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at the top of this page or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.